Debasish121/techystar/README.md

-# Techystar - Responsive Frontend Website
+# Video Hub - Responsive Frontend Website

-Techystar is a responsive frontend website built using React, JavaScript, and React Router Carousel.
-It aims to [provide a brief description of the website's purpose or functionality].
+Video Hub is a responsive frontend website built using React, JavaScript, and Chakra UI.
+It aims to serve as a platform for [provide a brief description of the website's purpose or functionality].

 ## Live Website
-Access the live website [here](https://techystar-lilac.vercel.app/).
+Access the live website [here](https://video-hub-sigma-ten.vercel.app/).

 ## Tech Stack
 - React
 - JavaScript
-- React Router Carousel
+- Chakra UI

 ## Installation